 Diabetic Foot Care

 According to the American Diabetes Association, about 15.7 million people (5.9 percent of the United States population) have diabetes.
 Nervous system damage (also called neuropathy) affects about 60 to 70 percent of people with diabetes and is a major complication that may cause diabetics to lose feeling in their feet or hands.
-At Step Ahead Foot & Ankle Clinic, Drs.
-Barnes & Haverstock provide not only preventative foot care (care of calluses and thickened toenails), but also provide care for diabetic foot ulcerations and infections.
+At Step Ahead Foot & Ankle Clinic, PC, Dr. Barnes provides not only preventative foot care (care of calluses and thickened toenails), but also provide care for diabetic foot ulcerations and infections.
 Care of ulcerations with patients who have diabetes requires appropriate "offloading" (means by which pressure is taken off, usually with special shoes and orthotics, sometimes with casts).
 The resources provided at Step Ahead (diabetic shoes, casting, orthotics, in-shoe pressure measurement to assist with offloading, PADnet® ABI / PVR machine to test a patient's circulation) allow paramount to ulceration healing, which is key to prevent infections.
-When infections do occur, though, Drs.
-Barnes and Haverstock are surgically skilled to manage these as well.
+When infections do occur, though, Dr. Barnes is surgically skilled to manage these as well.

 Ankle & Foot Surgery

-Although Drs.
-Barnes & Haverstock favor a conservative treatment approach to most foot & ankle ailments, there are some conditions that, in many cases and situations, are best treated surgically.
-These may include: foot & ankle fractures, some foot infections, severe foot deformities, painful bunions & hammertoes, chronic ankle sprains / instability, tendon tears, and foot and ankle arthritis.
-At Step Ahead Foot & Ankle Clinic, patients are always given their options and are asked to play a role in their care, whether conservative or surgical.
+Although Dr. Barnes favors a conservative treatment approach to most foot & ankle ailments, there are some conditions that, in many cases and situations, are best treated surgically.
+These may include: foot & ankle fractures, some foot infections, severe foot deformities, painful bunions & hammertoes, chronic ankle sprains/instability, tendon tears, and foot and ankle arthritis.
+At Step Ahead Foot & Ankle Clinic, PC, patients are always given their options and are asked to play a role in their care, whether conservative or surgical.

 Orthotics, also known as orthoses, refers to any device inserted into a shoe, ranging from felt pads to custom-made shoe inserts that correct an abnormal or irregular, walking pattern.
 Sometimes called arch supports, orthotics allow people to stand, walk, and run more efficiently and comfortably.
 While over-the-counter orthotics are available and may help people with mild symptoms (oftentimes with adjustments, performed right on-site at the time of appointment), they normally cannot correct the wide range of symptoms that prescription foot orthoses can since they are not custom made to fit an individual's unique foot structure.